 At the vanguard of this movement is Robert Shiller of Yale University.
 He sits down with Nigel Warburton in this episode of the Social Science Bites podcast.
 Social Science Bites is made in association with SAGE.
 Click HERE to download a PDF transcript of this conversation.
 The full text also appears below.
 To directly download this podcast, right click HERE and “Save Link As.”
+Social Science Bites is made in association with SAGE.
+David Edmonds: OK,you’ve got a choice, buy this plastic alarm clock right next to where you are standing for $28 or walk ten blocks and buy it in another shop for half price; $14.
+Nigel Warburton: Robert Shiller welcome to Social Science Bites.
+Robert Shiller: My pleasure.
 Popular Behavioral Economics Books.
 The World's Best Behavioral Economics Reading List.
 A marketer’s guide to behavioral economics.
 Long before behavioral economics had a name, marketers were using it.

 Daniel Kahneman on Making Smarter Decisions.
 The bestselling author of Thinking, Fast and Slow talks about overcoming the cognitive biases and errors that can affect decision-making.

-You're likely to give more weight to experience than hard data, even when the past is unlikely to predict the future.
-You can gain the upper hand in negotiations by setting--or resetting--the anchor number.
+You can avoid decision-making mistakes by understanding the differences between these two systems of thought.
 The Simple Phrase that Increases Effort 40% Every teacher or coach worth their salt knows that there’s no moment more important than the moment feedback is delivered.

 Do it correctly, and the learner takes a step forward.
 Do it poorly, and the reverse happens.
 The deeper question is, what’s the secret of great feedback?
 We instinctively think that effective feedback is about the quality of the information — telling the learner to do this and not that.
 But is this true, or is there something else going on?
 A team of psychologists from Stanford, Yale, Columbia, and elsewhere recently set out to explore that question.
 Daniel Kahneman: The riddle of experience vs. memory.
 In rich and poor nations, giving makes people feel better than getting, research finds.
 Feeling good about spending money on someone else rather than for personal benefit may be a universal response among people in both impoverished countries and rich nations, according to new research published by the American Psychological Association.

 "Our findings suggest that the psychological reward experienced from helping others may be deeply ingrained in human nature, emerging in diverse cultural and economic contexts," said lead author Lara Aknin, PhD, of Simon Fraser University in Canada.
 The findings provide the first empirical evidence that "the warm glow" of spending on someone else rather than on oneself may be a widespread component of human psychology, the authors reported in the study published online in APA's Journal of Personality and Social Psychology.
 Researchers found a positive relationship between personal well-being and spending on others in 120 of 136 countries covered in the 2006-2008 Gallup World Poll.
+Motivation.
+Gamification.
+Behavioral Economics.